 Now it’s time for the next generation to take its place in combating the world’s oldest hatred.

-Our essay contest for students offers the chance to present your thoughts for meaningful approaches to these problems.
-Winners will earn scholarship funds and have the opportunity to have their essays published.
+Winners will earn scholarships and have the opportunity to have their essays published.

-In addition to the scholarship, the first-place winner will have their essay printed in B’nai B’rith Magazine Winter 2022 edition and published on B’nai B’rith’s website and social media platforms.
-The essay may also be used in the organization’s promotional email material.
+In addition to the scholarship, the first-place winner will have their essay featured in the Winter 2024 edition of B’nai B’rith Magazine and published on B’nai B’rith’s website and social media platforms.

 Essays should be sent to firstname.lastname@example.org and must include the following information:

-Subject Line of email submission should include: NSBA Essay Contest submission from [NAME]
+Subject Line of email submission should include: NSBA Essay Contest submission from [YOUR NAME]

 - Mailing Address